-- NOT Ask work peers, spouses, in-laws, siblings, parents, children, religious leaders, friends, etc. to write reference letters
+- NOT Ask work peers, current or former classmates, spouses, in-laws, siblings (twins or otherwise!), parents, children, religious leaders, friends, etc. to write reference letters.

 - NOT List any background prior to your undergraduate work (e.g., secondary or high school) - it IS IRRELEVANT to Graduate School!